nadavbar/node-cntk/README.md

 - [x] Basic native bindings for setDefaultDevice, loadModel, and eval.
 - [x] Basic sample with local model evaluation.
-- [ ] Extend evalModel to infer input and output variables automatically (when possible).
 - [ ] Extend native Model class APIs to support model inspection in JavaScript code.
 - [ ] MNIST model web server sample.
 - [ ] Keras sample: train Keras model with CNTK backend and then load it in node.js.